nextflow-io/nextflow/docs/process.rst

 Multiple units can be used in a single declaration, for example: ``'1day 6hours 3minutes 30seconds'``

-.. note:: This directive is taken in account only when using one of the following grid based executors:
+.. note:: This directive is only used by certain executors.
+Refer to the :ref:`executor-page` page to see which executors support this directive.
-  :ref:`sge-executor`, :ref:`lsf-executor`, :ref:`slurm-executor`, :ref:`pbs-executor`,
-  :ref:`condor-executor` and :ref:`awsbatch-executor` executors.

 See also: `cpus`_, `memory`_, `queue`_ and `Dynamic computing resources`_.